Newcastle Disease in Chickens

 Is Newcastle Disease contagious to Humans?

-Yes, the virus causing Newcastle Disease can infect humans.
+Yes, the virus causing Newcastle disease can infect humans.
 The infection is much less severe than in birds and only causes mild flu-like symptoms, eye infections, and throat infections.
 However, these symptoms are rare, and most human infections are asymptomatic.
 Rearing and eating chicken are not risk factors.

 A human eye infection is nothing more than pink eye, an inflammation of the transparent membrane that lines your eyelid and eyeball.
-It's very rare to catch it from the Newcastle disease virus, and the condition is entirely benign.
+It’s very rare to catch it from the Newcastle disease virus, and the condition is entirely benign.

 The fact that this virus is rather innocent in humans has made it an excellent host for cancer treatment.

 How is Newcastle Disease Virus relevant for Human Cancer Treatment?

 Although it can be fatal for chickens, the Newcastle disease virus causes only mild symptoms in humans.
-It's researched for cancer treatment because the virus can replicate faster than cancer and prefers killing cancerous cells.
+It’s researched for cancer treatment because the virus can replicate faster than cancer and prefers killing cancerous cells.